 Will you kill all the mosquitoes on my property?

 We wish we could say yes, but no treatment can make that claim.
 However, with Upstate Mosquito Service’s regular mosquito protection does establish a barrier that mosquitoes loathe.
 Our Barrier Mosquito Protection kills mosquitos on contact and continues to work in the areas where mosquitoes are likely to live, feed, and breed for up to one month.
-Be looking for a 95% reduction of mosquito activity.
+Be looking for a 90% reduction of mosquito activity with this program.

 If you ever have a problem with mosquitoes returning while signed up for one of our Programs, we will retreat your property promptly and at no charge.
 We are committed to your safety and 100% satisfaction with our services.